 - Sea salt and pepper to taste

-- Optional extras: corn, small pieces of broccoli, chopped asparagus
+- Optional extras: corn, small pieces of broccoli, chopped asparagus, kale

 - Pastured meats if desired: Steak, chicken, or pork (if you don't have a good source for safe, pastured meats, you can order online here) -- amounts depend on how many you're feeding.
-You could use leftover/already cooked meat and add in toward the end with the vegetables just to get hot, OR cook it first in more oil (or butter or ghee) then set aside while you make the rest.
+You could use leftover/already cooked meat and add in toward the end with the vegetables just to get it hot, cook it on the grill, OR cook it first in more oil (or butter or ghee) then set aside while you make the rest.